slowernews/wisdom-tldr/README.md

 ===
 ###On selling and persuasion

-We're all in sales every time we interact with anybody.<br>
+We're all in sales.
+You're in sales anytime you interact with anybody.

 Sales used to be about information asymmetry but times are changing.<br>
 It's now mostly applied persuasion and keeping relationships.